Akib-Ali/Akib-Ali/README.md

 <h3 >I'm a passionate Full Stack Web Developer from India.</h3>
 <p>Full-Stack Developer and can efficiently code websites and applications using modern JavaScript frameworks and libraries like React, Redux, and tools like Git, and more in Front-end and Node.js, Express.js, MongoDB, in the Backend.

-I always like to write my code in modular ways so that help other developers to understand it easily.
+I always like to write my code in modular ways,which helps other developers to understand it easily.
 Building state-of-the-art, easy-to-use, user-friendly websites and applications is truly a passion of mine.
 In addition to my knowledge base, I actively seek out new technologies and stay up-to-date on industry trends and advancements.
 It allows me to stay ahead of the curve and deliver exceptional work.
 I am always passionate about my work so it helps me to learn things quickly and brings ownership to my work.

 .</p>